rapid7/insightconnect-plugins/advanced_regex/help.md

 # Description

-The Advanced Regex InsightConnect plugin performs regex operations on a string using Python regex.
+The Advanced Regex plugin is used to extract targeted text using regular expressions operations on a string using Python specific regex.

 # Key Features